-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(-,,,,,,,,,, Total first-time, first-year (freshman) men who applied 1862 Total first-time, first-year (freshman) women who applied 735 Total first-time, first-year (freshman) men who were admitted 974 Total first-time, first-year (freshman) women who were admitted 453 Total full-time, first-time, first-year (freshman) men who enrolled 293 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total full-time, first-time, first-year (freshman) women who enrolled 113 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 2524 C1 Total first-time, first-year (freshman) women who applied 1035 C1 Total first-time, first-year (freshman) men who were admitted 1233 C1 Total first-time, first-year (freshman) women who were admitted 568 C1 Total full-time, first-time, first-year (freshman) men who enrolled 301 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 139 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2014 admissions:

+- C2 Number of qualified applicants offered a place on waiting list - C2 Number accepting a place on the waiting list - C2 Number of wait-listed students admitted

+C2 Is your waiting list ranked?